The Wine Trail

 Legend has it that the Greek god Dionysus (also known as Bacchus), the god of the grape harvest, of winemaking and wine, brought pleasure to mankind and wine to Sicily.
 What is certain is that wine has been made in Sicily since ancient times.
 The soil and climate are ideal for the purpose and most farmers and smallholders would have had their own vineyard, producing wine for the family.
 The wines of Mount Etna, from vines grown on the rich lava terrain, were especially well-known, but many varieties of grape are now cultivated and many different wines produced in what has become a wine-lover’s paradise.
 For decades, Sicilian wine was exported to France to bolster mass production and today, with advanced irrigation and harvesting techniques, Sicily has reinvented itself as a producer of internationally award-winning vintages.
 To celebrate this, we have introduced a wine trail which leads travellers from east to west, showcasing the oenological ingenuity of this often overlooked island.

-Flights from London Gatwick to Catania and returning from Palermo to London Gatwick; 9-nights’ bed and breakfast accommodation in a Standard room; 10 days car hire
+Return flights from London Gatwick to Catania and returning from Palermo to London Gatwick; 9-nights’ bed and breakfast accommodation in a Standard room; 10 days car hire Group A.

-Arrive at Catania airport, collect your hire car and drive to the Tenuta San Michele in Santa Venerina (45km).
+Arrive at Catania airport, collect your hire car and drive to the hotel in Santa Venerina (45km).

 The property produces its own DOP and IGP wines, spumante (sparkling wine) and brandy.